-I started by ordering a junior futon for the base of the reading nook.
-I ordered this in teal for our room, but I think it comes in pink too.
+I started by ordering an inexpensive junior futon for the base of the reading nook.
+I ordered this in teal for our room, but it comes in other colors too.

-The next step, was finding the shelving that I wanted.
+The next step was finding the shelving that I wanted.
 That was the hard part.
 I measured the space and decided I wanted three shelves.
 I looked around at numerous stores, but ended up finding these white display ledge shelves on Amazon.
 They are amazing and make it so easy to display books and change them out seasonally.

 Once we had the shelving up, I focused on finding throw pillows and the letters that spell out READ.
 The store “At Home” has a huge selection of reasonably priced throw pillows.
 Matching the color scheme of the futon was a little tricky.
 I decided to go with teal, gray, and white.
 I was able to find the letters at Michaels.
 They have letters that you can paint any color but I was happy to find solid white.

 Add fun lighting to the reading nook.